MeanyLodge/History/Diesel-Hut.md

 ### Purpose
 - Store diesel for Meany's diesel equipped machines.
 As of 2020, that list is [Hippo](Hippo) and [Moose](Moose).
+- Store gasoline for Meany's gasoline burning machines other than TomCat.
+TomCat fills up at [Gas Hut](Gas-Hut) nearer the lodge.
+Gasoline stored out here is vestigial from When [Mach](Mach) was a gas powered engine.
+Now that Mach is an electric motor, this tank is used for smaller machines like the wood splitter and snowmobiles.
-- Store other machinery used on the campus.
+- Store other machinery used on the campus, like the wood splitter.

+### Specifications
+- Diesel tank: 1,000 gallons
+- Gasoline tank: 500 gallons

 ---
 ### History